coldaes/WUFuC-Control-Panel/README.md

 - Byte pattern-based patching, which means it will usually keep working even after new updates come out.

 ## Download & How to use
-- open setup.exe & follow the instructions.
+- open setup.msi & follow the instructions.
 - After the installation is complete, open "WUFuC Control Panel" and click on "Enable WUFuC".

 Current WUFuC version: v0.7.1.81